denten-books/plain-text/0-intro.md

 processors---shapes our everyday encounter with literature.
 Such technologies should not be taken as value-neutral conduits of information.
-I follow Lewis Mumford and Langdon Winner to argue that technology affects the exercise of textual politics in subtle and profound ways.
+I follow Lewis Mumford and Langdon Winner to argue that technology affects the exercise of textual politics in subtle and profound ways [CITE ARTIFACTS].
 Artifacts cannot hold beliefs about politics.
 Political power is rather exercised through them.
 Stairs do not discriminate against the mobility impaired, for example.
 The failure to enforce accessibility through specific legal and architectural choices does.
 Typesetting software, e-book readers, and word processors similarly incarnate implicit communication models: ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
 In this way, contemporary documents structure the literary encounter according to license, location, or physical ability.

 To what extent does the book in front of you permit or enable access?
 Whatever the answer, a function of understanding the text must include the